 Google App Engine

 Google App Engine is Googles’ PaaS.
-It’s integrated with Google Cloud Platform, which uses the same infrastructure as the Google search engine.
-That should put to rest all your apprehensions about the robustness of the underlying infrastructure!
+Its functionality integrated with Google Cloud Platform, which uses the same infrastructure as the Google search engine.
+That should put to rest all your apprehensions about the robustness of the underlying infrastructure.